microsoft/TypeScript-Handbook/pages/Modules.md

 test(c, "1+2*33/11="); // prints 9
 ```

-Now to extend this to a add support for input with numbers in bases other than 10, lets create `ProgrammerCalculator.ts`
+Now to extend this to add support for input with numbers in bases other than 10, let's create `ProgrammerCalculator.ts`

 #### ProgrammerCalculator.ts